-The assumption for RPI inflation is based on implied inflation from the Bank of England's forward gilt yield curves, i.e. the difference between the fixed gilt yields and index-linked gilt yields.
-The expense inflation assumption is set to have a pre-determined margin above the projected RPI rates.
+The assumption for retail price index ("RPI") inflation is based on implied inflation from the Bank of England's forward gilt yield curves, i.e. the difference between the fixed gilt yields and index-linked gilt yields.
+The expense inflation assumption is set to have a predetermined margin above the projected RPI rates.
 This is because salaries are a major component of the Group's cost base and in general the rate of growth in average earnings tends to be marginally higher than RPI.

-Key changes to assumptions for the year ending 31 December 2022
+Key changes to assumptions for the year ending 31 December 2023

-The market implied RPI rates and Quilter expense inflation rates have decreased over 2022 for all future durations.
-The decrease is more prominent over the shorter durations.
+The market implied RPI rates and Quilter expense inflation rates have not changed significantly over 2023.
+The expected inflation rates have marginally increased for the shorter durations and have marginally decreased for the longer durations.